 University Hospital offers four one-year, post-doctoral fellowships in clinical Health Psychology.
 Three of these positions are in the Adult Track and one of these positions is in the Pediatric Track.

 The program involves a 12-month, full-time experience (2,000 hours), providing the necessary post-doctoral hours required for licensure to practice psychology independently in the state of Wisconsin.
 The program is designed to provide didactic and clinical training in preparation for professional work in a variety of medical settings.
 Graduates of our program are competitively prepared to work in academic medical centers, private hospitals, independent psychology practices with medical specialization, academic psychology departments and outpatient medical clinics.

 The program is based upon a practitioner-scholar model offering hands-on experience complemented by knowledge of relevant psychological science.
 Our intent is to prepare fellows to move competently across a variety of health psychology settings and to use a wide range of skills.

-During this 80 percent time, fellows also gain experience performing pre-procedural psychological evaluations.
-Adult Track fellows perform outpatient pre-surgical transplantation evaluations for potential organ transplant recipients and living organ donors.
-These include evaluations within the Cardiopulmonary and Abdominal Transplant Center.
-The Pediatric fellow performs outpatient evaluations in the Pediatric and Adolescent Transgender Health (PATH) service.
+During this 80 percent time, fellows may also gain experience performing pre-procedural psychological evaluations (such as outpatient pre-surgical transplantation evaluations for potential organ transplant recipients and living organ donors and performs outpatient evaluations in the Pediatric and Adolescent Transgender Health (PATH) service.)